maciej-sidorczuk/GoogleDriveJava/README.md

+This program which works from linux cli and windows cmd allows you to make backups to google drive.
+You can use it for example in raspberryPi in cron to make regular backups.
+Except full backups program allows you to make backups only for files which changed or not exist in backup.

+Instructions:

 After you clone project folder from git repo to eclipse's workspace:
 1. Install gradle in your system if you don't have gradle installed.
 2. Get client_secret.json from your Goole API Account